Arkhymadhe/sensorless-drive-state-prediction/README.md

 #### Performance Report
 Feature selection techniques were applied.
 This saw a considerable performance improvement from `~ 85 %` to `~ 94 %`.
-After training, a performance of `~ 96 %` was recorded across board for the main classification metrics (accuracy, f1-score, recall, and precision).
+After training, a performance of `~ 96 %` was recorded across board for the major classification metrics (accuracy, f1-score, recall, and precision), via `macro` averaging.

 An `ExtraTreesClassifier` provided the base algorithm for the final `AdaBoost` classifier.